 The neighborhood would love mine.
 They would put me on their shoulders, parading me down the streets while chanting “tortilla soup, tortilla soup!”.
 Well one of those things came true, I came up with a tortilla soup recipe that is better than theirs. *High Fives*

-Cheesy Broccoli Stuffing Casserole recipe made with Stove Top!
+Broccoli Cheese Casserole made with Stove Top Stuffing!
 This is one of my family’s favorite Stove Top Stuffing Recipes to make!
-This is a easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
-It’s one of my favorite meals to make with Leftover Thanksgiving stuffing!
+This is an easy dish made with frozen vegetables, cream of chicken soup, rice and Velveeta cheese!
+It’s one of my favorite meals to enjoy with leftover Thanksgiving stuffing!